 The Department of Laboratory Medicine & Pathology at the University of Washington is the premier resource for education and research in basic and clinical laboratory science for the greater WWAMI region (Washington, Wyoming, Alaska, Montana, and Idaho).
-The Master of Science degree in Laboratory Medicine & Pathology prepares the graduate for advanced technical and supervisory positions in the clinical and research laboratories as well as pharmaceutical and diagnostic industries.
+The Master of Science degree in Laboratory Medicine provides students with advanced training in laboratory management, scientific reasoning, laboratory practices, and provides opportunities for mentored research.

-For additional program information, see the MS in Laboratory Medicine & Pathology program handbook.
+For additional program information, see the MS in Laboratory Medicine handbook.